 The performance-based Qualification/Certification System and the development of Performance Tests – is considered to be an IAD project – from the PACT Processes methodologies – also covered in my book: lean-ISD.

-And that book was reference in former employee/partner Pete Hybert and former employee Dottie Soelke’s recent article in ISPI’s October Performance Improvement – Building and Verifying Capability to Perform – available here for ISPI members.
+And that book was reference in former employee/partner Pete Hybert and former employee Dottie Soelke’s 2010 article in ISPI’s October Performance Improvement – Building and Verifying Capability to Perform – available here from Wiley for ISPI members.

 IAD efforts are for when the clients need parts of the eventual instruction created first (or only) such as the demos, exercises, job aids or performance tests – think: Level 2 and Level 3 being the very same – and focussed on actual job performance for each.

-As the PACT Performance Analysis efforts start with Performance (after clarifying the target audiences) – this part is easy.
-Can you see the potential performance tests, the application exercises (APPOs), the DEMOs and some of the INFOs that would likely follow the definition of Performance Competence in the following…(from a different project)…
+As the PACT Performance Analysis efforts start with Performance (after clarifying the Target Audiences) – this part is easy.
+Can you see the potential performance tests, the application exercises (APPOs), the DEMOs and some of the INFOs that would likely follow the definition of Performance Competence in the following … (Note: from a different project) …

-If you can – then you should see the Value of the PACT approach to instructional design.
+If you can – then you should see the Value of the PACT approach to Instructional Systems Design and to Q/C Systems.

 # # #